A-coderr/rock-paper-scissors-JS/README.md

 - The user interacts with buttons to make their selection.
 - The computer’s choice is generated randomly using JavaScript’s Math.random() function.
 - The winner is determined based on the classic rules of Rock Paper Scissors:
- Rock crushes Scissors
+ 1. Rock crushes Scissors
- Scissors cut Paper
+ 2. Scissors cut Paper
- Paper covers Rock
+ 3. Paper covers Rock
 - The result is updated and displayed after each round.

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.